-Canary Islands may be a popular destination for sun seekers from northern Europe, but some North Americans have never even heard of them.
-People who have visited or heard of the place often associate this archipelago with cheap drinks, crowded beaches and all inclusive resorts.
-We’re here to tell you that that there is a lot more to these islands than what you may have heard.
+Why Visit Canary Islands?
+This archipelago may be a popular destination for sun seekers from northern Europe, but some North Americans have never even heard of them.
+Some people who have visited or heard of the place often associate these islands with cheap drinks, crowded beaches and all inclusive resorts.
+But we’re here to tell you that that there is a lot more to these islands than what you may have heard.

 A little bit of history

 Canary Islands are a curious archipelago.
-The name is derived from Latin meaning the “islands of the dogs”.
+To begin with, the name Canary Islands is derived from Latin meaning the “islands of the dogs.
 There are several theories for why they were named so.
 The most plausible one is that they were inhabited by large packs of dogs when the first visitors arrived to their shores.

-The archipelago is comprised of seven main islands and several smaller ones.
+In addition, the archipelago is comprised of seven main islands and several smaller ones.
 What is curious about this group of islands is that they are both in Africa and Europe at the same time.
 How is this possible?
 Well, geographically they are located off the west coast of northern Africa.
-The closest country to them is Morocco.
+In fact, the closest country to them is Morocco.
 However, politically, Canary Islands belong to Spain.
 But it hasn’t always been that way.

 The earliest known inhabitants of the islands were Berbers (today they inhabit mostly north-western Africa).
-The Spaniards began to arrive in the Middle Ages and over time conquered and claimed the islands for the Kingdom of Castile.
+In fact, Spaniards only began to arrive in the Middle Ages and over time conquered and claimed the islands for the Kingdom of Castile.

 People & Language

 Our impression of the the Canarian people was that they are fiercely proud of being who they are.
 It seemed to us that they think of themselves as Canarian first and Spanish second.
 We got this impression from our conversations with the people we met.
 One example of this was when we asked one local about the best tapas place in Adeje.
-She was not too pleased.
-She said, “Tapas are from the peninsula.
+Let me tell you, she was not too pleased with us.
+Her exact words were: “Tapas are from the peninsula.
 For local cuisine, go to this restaurant!”.
 We had to apologize for our faux pas.

 Geography & Climate

 Canary Islands are volcanic in origin.
 As a result they are rocky and mountainous.
 But they did hold a few surprises for us.
 First of all, when some of our friends heard we were going to the Canary Islands, a few of their comments were negative.
 “Don’t go.
-It’s very windy.
-It’s ugly.
-It’s very arid.
+It’s very windy, ugly and arid.
 You will hate it.”
-We tried not to get dissuaded by these comments but we were beginning to get a less than rosy picture of the islands in our minds.
+Despite the negative comments, we did not get dissuaded.
+However, we were beginning to get a less than rosy picture of the islands in our minds.
 But boy, were we pleasantly surprised!

 The climate is subtropical.
-Summers are hot and winters are warm.
+You will find summers to be hot and winters warm.
 We visited end of February and beginning of March.
 We had a range of just under 20°C (68°F) to high 20s (82°F) some days.
 In fact, depending on your location on the island, you could experience all sorts of weather in one day.
 For example, one morning when we ventured out, it was windy, cool and rainy.
 We dressed for the weather only to end up in a hot sunny place, wishing we had brought a change of clothes.
 There can be severe weather as well.
 Luckily we missed it but there were flights grounded just days before we arrived due to extreme winds on Tenerife.

 Gran Canaria or Tenerife?